seungjaeryanlee/endtoend.ai/_posts/2018-07-25-ai-for-prosthetics-5.md

 Congrats to nskiran (#1), rl_agent (#3), ymmoy999 (#4), Firework (#6), Yongjin (#8), HP (#9), and jack@NAN (#10) for getting their new agents to Top 10 this week!
 Read more about the current leaderboard [in the section below](#leaderboard).

-I misinterpreted the text about Round 1 and Round 2.
+I misinterpreted the transition from Round 1 to Round 2.
 It has been clarified that Round 1 will continue until September 16th, and once it is over, Round 2 will be held until September 30th (tentative).
-Round 1 is the current round where the agent needs to follow a constant velocity vector $(3, 0, 0)$ as described above.
+Round 1 is the current round where the agent needs to follow a constant horizontal velocity vector of 3 m/s.
 In contrast, for Round 2, the target velocity vector will be time-dependent.
 More information should be available soon.

-Meanwhile, congratulations to the AI for Prosthetics team for getting Google Cloud Platform as a sponsor! **Top 400 teams with positive points will be awarded $250 cloud credits.** Hope this encourages many of you to participate, since there are currently about 50 people in the leaderboard, with 34 people with positive scores!
+Meanwhile, congratulations to the AI for Prosthetics team for getting Google Cloud Platform as a sponsor! **Top 400 teams with positive points by August 15th will be awarded $250 cloud credits.** Hope this encourages many of you to participate, since there are currently about 50 people in the leaderboard, with 34 people with positive scores!

 ## Leaderboard

 Here are the top 10 scores for this week.
 A lot of new people climbed up the ladder this week, with only Mattias_Ljungström staying in the top 10 with his old agent.
 Only 6 of the top 10 have participated in the Learning to Run challenge, so feel free to join the competition as a newcomer!

 | Participant        | Cumulative Reward | Last Submission (UTC)  |
 | ------------------ | ----------------- | ---------------------- |